edgardopina/bc-challenge-01/README.md

 # Bootcamp Challenge 01 - HTML CSS Git: Code Refactor

-This project required to take existing code and refactor it to meet the minimum acceptance criteria associated to an user story described below.
-A main focus of the project is to ensure minimum Web accessibility compliance to ensure that people with disabilities or socio-economic restrictions have access to this website.
+This project required to take existing code and refactor it to meet the minimum acceptance criteria associated to an **user story described below**.
+A main focus of the project is to ensure minimum Web accessibility compliance to enable people with disabilities or socio-economic restrictions have access to this website.

 ## User Story